Our Community Commitment

 An Overview of our Community’s Engagement

-- The Hub audience is composed of individuals from the 50 states in the USA plus Puerto Rico, Washington, D.C. and 14 countries outside of the United States
+- The Hub audience is composed of individuals from the 50 states in the USA plus Puerto Rico, Washington, D.C., and 16 countries outside of the United States

-- Through December 2020, the Hub reached 770 organizations/institutions.
-Just under 50% of the organizations reached by the Hub reside in the Northeastern United States.
-The remaining organizations span across the South, Midwest, and West regions of the United States, as well as organizations outside of the United States in the following countries: Australia, Bermuda, Canada, China, France, Germany, Greece, India, Netherlands, Nigeria, Peru, Spain, Switzerland, United Kingdom
+- Through February 2021, the Hub reached 800 organizations/institutions.
+Half of the organizations reached by the Hub reside in the Northeastern United States.
+The remaining organizations span across the South, Midwest, and West regions of the United States, as well as organizations outside of the United States in the following countries: Australia, Bermuda, Canada, China, France, Germany, Greece, India, Israel, Lebanon, Netherlands, Nigeria, Peru, Spain, Switzerland, United Kingdom

 |MSI||Non – MSI||Totals|